 Under the new regulations, head teachers may not grant leave of absence during term-time unless there are exceptional circumstances.
-The new regulations took effect from 1 September
+The new regulations took offect from 1 Sentember circumstances.
+The new regulations took effect from 1 September 2013.

-2013.
 Background on the change is contained in the DFE's Explanatory Memorandum on the 2013 regulations.